Nailed at Last II

 Finally got round to making a collage of some of the birds we saw up in Zululand a few years back.
 Aitch and I went for a breakaway luxury weekend.
 It was dry – very dry – and the lodge had a water feature running right under the sundeck.
 Every bird from miles around (as well as all the animals) had to come here to drink.

 It was perfect!
 Aitch was not so strong, so we chose to skip the game drives and ensconced ourselves comfortably on the deck, binocs, camera and telescopes handy.
 Tea or beer or coffee or gin would arrive at regular intervals.
-Mealtimes we walked ten metres back into the dining room!
+A casual wave would see them added to the bill.
+For dinner we walked ten metres back into the dining room!
+Breakfast was back on the deck.

 Map Thanda-001